Alex Trebek Delivers Touching Speech About ‘Survivorship’ At Walk To End Pancreatic Cancer

 Trebek’s inspiring words at the walk came just days after the television personality opened up about the emotional turmoil he has experienced in the last month as his health struggles continue.

-As the Inquisitr previously reported, Trebek sat down for an interview on Good Morning America on Wednesday, where he revealed that he is doing well physically, but his chemotherapy treatments have caused him to go through bouts of “deep, deep sadness.”
+As The Inquisitr previously reported, Trebek sat down for an interview with Good Morning America on Wednesday, where he revealed that he is doing well physically, but his chemotherapy treatments have caused him to go through bouts of “deep, deep sadness.”

 “There’s nothing wrong in saying I’m really depressed today and I have no idea why,” he said.